webprofusion/certify-docs/docs/certificate-process.md

 title: Requesting a Certificate
 ---

-When you install Certify you will be prompted to register with the [Certificate Authority](guides/certificate-authorities.md) who will validate and issue your [certificates](guides/certificates.md) (e.g. Let's Encrypt).
+When you install Certify you will be prompted to register with the [Certificate Authority](guides/certificate-authorities.md) who will validate your domains and issue your [certificates](guides/certificates.md) (e.g. Let's Encrypt).
 You should provide a real email address, otherwise they can't contact you if there is a problem with your certificate.

 :::tip Quick Start
 If you are requesting a certificate for an IIS website with existing http/https domain hostname bindings it's possible to just install the app on the web server, click **New Certificate**, selected your IIS Website and confirm your domains, then click **Request Certificate** to automatically validate your domain(s), fetch the certificate and auto-apply it.
 You can then access your website via https.
 Your certificate will automatically renew using the same process.
 :::

 ## What is an ACME client?
-An ACME client is any software tool which can talk to an ACME (Automatic Certificate Management Environment) enabled Certificate Authority (such as Let's Encrypt).
-Certify The Web is the most fully featured ACME certificate management UI available on Windows.
+An ACME client is any software tool which can talk to an ACME (Automatic Certificate Management Environment) enabled Certificate Authority (such as Let's Encrypt). *Certify Certificate Manager* is the most fully featured ACME certificate management UI available on Windows.
 You can see other available ACME clients here: https://acmeclients.com/

 ## Requesting a Certificate
 The basic process of requesting a certificate for your domain involves either proving you control the server for that domain or proving you control DNS for that domain, then the Certificate Authority can issue you a certificate once it's satisfied that you have met the requirements.

-This process can be handled automatically by Certify The Web, either by running the app on the web server for your domain, or by talking to your DNS service provider's API.
+This process can be handled automatically, either by running the app on the web server for your domain, or by talking to your DNS service provider's API.
 Once a certificate has been issued it can be deployed automatically in a number of ways, the most common being to apply it to your web server *https bindings*

 ### 1. Choose the domains (identifiers) to include
 The first step of requesting a certificate is to decide which domain (and subdomains) need to be included in your certificate.
 You can manually specify these or you can load the configured hostname bindings from an existing IIS site on your server.